The

 C

-so much fun that Emperors like Caligula and Nero also participated
+that Emperors like Caligula and Nero also participated with

 P